 Frequent opportunities for handwashing will be created throughout the day.
 When water is limited, students will have their own hand sanitizer to use regularly.

-Hygiene: students will be taught rigorous hygiene and sanitation standards.
-These will include regular sanitation of serving utensils and dishes, daily sanitation of high touch gear, handwashing standards, walking away to sneeze or cough into the crook of an arm and then washing hands, not touching face with unwashed hands.
+Hygiene: students will be taught rigorous hygiene standards.
+These will include cleaning of serving utensils and dishes, handwashing procedures, walking away to sneeze or cough into the crook of an arm and then washing hands, not touching face with unwashed hands.

-Will other NWOBS support staff also be tested for COVID-19?
+Will NWOBS support staff also be tested for COVID-19?

-All program staff with direct interaction with students will be tested.
-The frequency of testing will be triggered by the prevalence of COVID-19 in the local area.
+All program staff with direct interaction with students will be tested or have provided proof of vaccination or recovery, as defined by the CDC.

 What happens if someone in the group exhibits COVID-19-like symptoms?